 According to Kathy Harrison, author of the amazing book Just In Case: How To Be Self-Sufficient When the Unexpected Happens, the worst thing anyone can do is to rush out the door without a plan.

-Without a list and a budget, you are likely to waste both your money and your time and neglect to pick up certain items that will make the difference between being fairly comfortable or suffering from hunger, thirst or lack of vital medicine.
+Without a list and a budget, you'll waste both money and time while neglecting to get the items that make a difference between being comfortable and suffering.

-Take a few minutes to sit down with paper and pen and write up a supply list for your fast emergency preparation.
+Sit down with paper and pen and write up a supply

 Refill your prescriptions and get an extra month's supply, even if your insurance won't pay for them.
 The extra cost will be well worth it in an emergency.
-In an emergency, the last thing you need is to run out of your blood pressure medicine or other vital drug.
-While you're at it, pick up some extra over the counter medications for the best fast emergency preparation.
+The last thing you need is to run out of your blood pressure medicine or other vital drug when you're riding out a hurricane.
+And while you're at it, pick up some extra over the counter medications.

 And if you don't have any water stored, then get large, clean containers and fill them with water.
 You will need at the bare minimum two gallons of water per person per day.

 Look for canned goods, such as soups, stews, fruit and vegetables.
 Also stock up on things that don't need to be cooked, such as breakfast bars, dried fruits and nuts, boxed cereals and powdered milk.
-Such items are your best bet for fast emergency preparation.
+Such items are your best bet for easy nutrition in an emergency.

-Don't forget items such as toilet paper, first-aid and sanitary supplies, soap and toothpaste in your fast emergency preparation.
+Don't forget items such as toilet paper, first-aid and sanitary supplies, soap and toothpaste.
+Such items are crucial for your health and sanity.

 Then be sure to stock up on diapers, formula, and wet wipes.
 It's also vital to have warm clothes on hand for your little one, such as a fleece or wool suit.

+A crucial part of preparedness planning information includes reliable lights.
 Look for hand-cranked flashlights and hurricane lamps.
-If you can't find those, then get plenty of candles, holders and matches for your fast emergency preparation.
+If you can't find those, then get plenty of candles, holders and matches.
 If you already have a hurricane lamp, pick up extra fuel and wicks and be sure to clean the lamp's globe.
 If you are buying candles, look for ones that are thicker rather than the tapers.

 Make sure you have plenty of batteries for your flashlights and a radio.
-Include board games, jigsaw puzzles, books and playing cards, crucial even in fast emergency preparation.
+Include board games, jigsaw puzzles, books and playing cards, especially if you have children.
+Having ways to deal with the boredom will make everyone happy.

 Make sure you have plenty of pet food on hand.